udacitydrl/tennis/REPORT.md

 * Learning rate of the critic: 0.0001

 ## Results
-The model runs reasonably fast.
 The graph shows the rewards per episode

 ![scores](scores.png)

 The average scores per 100 episodes as shown as follows.
 The model solves the environment after 1985 episodes.
-The agent receives average score more than 30 over the last 100 episode.
+The agent receives average score more than 0.5 over the last 100 episode.

 ```
 Episode 100	Average Score: -0.00